allisonLMT/Dogify/README.md

 ### 7.5 Engine Selection:
 Users can select the engine that is used, and the chosen engine is also displayed with their results.
 The default engine is Curie.

+### 7.6 Loading Dots:
+Animated dots appear when the user has submitted input, and the app is waiting for a response.
+This shows the user that their submission has occurred and the app is waiting for a reponses from the API.
+The loading dots disappear once the data loads.

 ## 8. Accessibility